openhab/openhab-docs/addons/actions.md

 By default Ephemeris supports a weekend dayset and a school dayset.
 You can define additional daysets or modify the school dayset.
-If you need to define custom daysets, you must do all your configuration through the `ephemeris.cfg` file instead of using PaperUI as described above so make sure to at least redefine the weekend dayset.
+If you need to define custom daysets, you must do all your configuration through the `ephemeris.cfg` file instead of using UI as described above so make sure to at least redefine the weekend dayset.
 If there is no `dayset-weekend` defined, calls to `isWeekend` will generate errors.

 Config file location: `$OH_CONF/services/ephemeris.cfg`.